AI is everywhere.

 The classroom is evolving, and AI is leading the way.
 AI in edtech tools like Coursera uses machine learning to tailor courses to each student’s learning style, making education more accessible and effective.

 Meanwhile, AI in classrooms is lightening the administrative burden, allowing teachers to focus more on students.
 Studies predict that the future of AI in education will involve smart tutors that adapt in real-time, making personalized learning the norm.
-With AI, students could soon have their digital assistant guiding them through their academic journey.

 AI In Finance